Jonanabanana1/my-first-repository/README.md

 3. Check changes using git status
 4. Stage changes using git add [file]
 5. Commit changes using git commit (optional -m flag to insert message inside of cli)

+This is a change made from the remote repository that should be synced up to the local repository